 When you complete the Certificate III in Individual Support (Disability) you will be on a pathway to develop a career in the rewarding world of disability work.
 On successful completion you could find work in a variety of settings such as residential, individual support, employment, recreational/day support, advocacy and case management.

-This course includes a supervised work placement, where you'll be able to apply your training in a meaningful and relevant way, and gain real industry experience.
+This course includes 120 hours of supervised work placement, where you'll be able to apply your training in a meaningful and relevant way, and gain real industry experience.

 - Support people with disability to move towards a more independent and self-determined life